 Looking for a job can be a daunting task, especially when you're looking to launch your career in renewable energy.
 Entering a new industry can feel like stepping into the unknown, and anyone who says they've never felt nervous about a job interview is probably not being entirely honest.

 Here are some helpful insights to put your best foot forward during your job search.

 Transferable skills - Regardless of whether you are fresh out of school, or making the switch from another industry, employers like candidates with a track record that shows they have a strong work ethic.
 Job applicants can display this through the skills they've built through their work in other industries or the military, such as troubleshooting and critical thinking.

-Quality training - Having a two-year degree is a big benefit when applying for jobs in the renewable energy industry.
+Quality training - Having completed a diploma program could be a benefit when applying for jobs in the renewable energy industry.
 It shows that not only do you have the industry training you need to be successful, but also that you have a well-rounded education.
 It's also important to highlight certifications you've earned.
 For example, Ecotech Institute students earn their OSHA (30 hour) safety training certificate before graduating.

 Soft skills - Many job applicants put their focus toward displaying their technical knowledge and skills.
 While these are important qualities to highlight, it's important to also show that you have “soft skills” like the ability to communicate and work well with others.
 Employers are looking for applicants that can come into an existing team environment and thrive.

 Make a good impression with your résumé - When it comes to getting your foot in the door with a potential employer, the first step is to have a solid résumé.
 Ecotech Institute Director of Career Development Natasha Maier recommends job seekers list skills and experience in the following order: education, job skills, safety skills, work experience, military experience (when applicable).